 This spike in illegal abuse of Xanax led to the creation of tests to detect the drug in people’s bodily fluids and tissues.

-On average, Xanax has an elimination half-life of 9-16 hours.
+On average, Xanax has an elimination half-life of about 11 hours (though the range is from about 6-27 hours—sometimes higher in obese patients).
 This means that it takes a healthy person’s body this amount of time to get rid of half of a dose of the drug.
-Therefore, most people will have the substance out of their systems after 4 days.

 - Metabolism speed